SaaS spend optimization: proven ways to reduce software costs

 Cloud-based subscription platforms have fast become integral to business growth, thanks to their scalability, affordability, security measures, and even their reduced demands on IT teams.

-As a result, the amount being spent on these software-as-a-service (SaaS) applications has increased substantially.
+As a result, the amount being spent on these SaaS applications has increased substantially.
 So much so that Gartner forecasts end-user spending on cloud application services to surpass $171 billion in 2022.
 That’s up 42% from 2020.

 Is this any surprise, given that there are now around 25,000 SaaS companies across the globe?

-But with organizations with more than 1,000 employees using an average of 177 software applications, not to mention wasting $2.32 million per year on unused SaaS licenses, it’s evident that SaaS usage can rapidly scale, and that SaaS spend can very quickly become unmanageable.
+But with organizations now using an average of 110 software applications, not to mention wasting $2.32 million per year on unused SaaS licenses, it’s evident that SaaS usage can rapidly scale, and that SaaS spend can very quickly become unmanageable.

 Especially when many tools are purchased without IT and finance teams being made aware.

-So the question is, how as a business should you manage all this SaaS stress?
+So the question is, how as a business can you manage this and keep your software spend in check?

 In this guide, we’ll walk you through some best practices for managing SaaS spend, covering everything from procurement to renewals.